Breast Implant Removal

 Often, simply removing the implant will leave behind a very abrupt change.
 Even when dealing with a small implant (let’s say, a B cup), patients can expect some sagging or even an indentation.

-Therefore, explant surgery will almost always include a breast lift, or even a fat transfer — that is, we take fat cells from a different part of the body through liposuction, and we graft them in the breast to “fill it.”
+Therefore, explant surgery is often paired with a breast lift, or even a fat transfer — that is, we take fat cells from a different part of the body through liposuction, and we graft them in the breast to “fill it.”

 Next in the complexity ladder is to remove and replace the implant on the same day, leaving the capsule intact.
 Once again, the gold standard here is to use the same incision as before, rather than cause a brand-new scar.